 CE for Psychologist, Social Worker, Counselor, & MFT!!

-One the last track we discussed how the child’s feelings of guilt and responsibility for the abuse and their beliefs affect self concept.
+In the last section, we discussed how the child’s feelings of guilt and responsibility for the abuse and their beliefs affect self concept.
 We also looked at how the use of externalizing abusive messages could benefit your client.

-On this track we will discuss projection and introjection in the desexualization of childhood sexual abuse.
-At the end of the track we will look at the use of the Positive Retrospection exercise.
+In this section, we will discuss projection and introjection in the desexualization of childhood sexual abuse.
+At the end of the section we will look at the use of the Positive Retrospection exercise.

 As you know, an obstacle for adults and children alike in overcoming their sexual trauma is shame.
 To deal with this shame, desexualization of the abuse is key.
 Reminding the client that what happened to them was not sexual, but a violation of boundaries.
 This insight can be a beginning to heal.